 - Complete the three Foundation Level sequence courses;

 - Have a "C" or better in all social work courses;

-- Attend the New Social Work Student Orientation (held the first Friday of every semester), at which time they receive and review the BSW Program Student Handbook and appropriate forms for completion;
+- Attend the New Social Work Student Orientation (held the first Friday of every semester), at which time they will receive and review the Bachelor of Social Work Program Student Handbook and appropriate forms for completion;

-- being willing to discuss with faculty any legal or other concerns that may impede a student's successful placement at a field agency (such as a legal or criminal background) and, if necessary, complete a Corrective Action Agreement (see the BSW Program Field Instruction Manual for more information on field admission procedures).
+- Be willing to discuss with faculty any legal or other concerns that may impede the student's successful placement at a field agency (such as a legal or criminal background) and, if necessary, complete a Corrective Action Agreement (see the B.S.W.
+Program field manual for more information on field admission procedures).

 - Deny Admission.

 NOTE: The applicant is considered on the basis of academic performance and commitment to and suitability for generalist social work practice.
-Emotional and professional readiness are prerequisites for successful completion of the program.
-These include demonstrated emotional maturity and self-awareness in areas such as the ability to effectively manage current life stressors, the ability to reflect on personal strengths and areas for growth/development, and the willingness to receive feedback and supervision in a positive manner throughout enrollment in the program.
+Emotional and professional readiness are prerequisites.
+These include demonstrated emotional maturity and self-awareness in areas such as the ability to effectively manage current life stressors, the ability to reflect on personal strengths and areas for growth/development, and willingness to receive feedback and supervision in a positive manner throughout enrollment in the program.

-Students must also demonstrate professional behaviors and characteristics, including but not limited to:
+Students must also demonstrate the following professional behaviors, including but not limited to:

 - Demonstrating accountability in turning in assignments on time and maintaining a good attendance record in classes.